-- The Authority ended the year with a combined ending fund balance of \$113.1 million.
-The 2022 adopted budget anticipates a net decrease of \$1.6 million in the General Fund, net decrease of \$9,000 in the Special Revenue Funds, and no changes to the Capital Projects Fund and Debt Service Fund. - While there have been positive developments and trending regarding the global COVID-19 pandemic, which had immediate impacts starting mid-March of 2020, the Authority continues to monitor the threat and works closely with local public health officials to continue to take the necessary safety measures in order to maintain a safe environment for the Authority's employees and customers.
+- The Authority ended the year with a combined ending fund balance of \$120.1 million.
+The 2023 adopted budget anticipates a net decrease of \$354,000 in the General Fund, net decrease of \$14,000 in the Special Revenue Funds, and no changes to the Capital Projects Fund and Debt Service Fund. - Management continues to review and monitor increasing health care and labor costs.
+With the capitalintensive nature of the transit industry, management continues to develop funding strategies for short and long-term capital replacement and improvement needs.